-What is a cryptocurrency?
+What is cryptocurrency?

 In essence, cryptocurrencies are:

-What are some examples of how cryptocurrencies are being used?
+How are cryptocurrencies being used?

 Why are there so many?

-- They're not controlled by a government - People in unstable countries where currencies are volatile can use cryptocurrencies as an alternative way to buy goods and services.
+- They're not controlled by a government.
+People in unstable countries where currencies are volatile can use cryptocurrencies as an alternative way to buy goods and services.

-- They're borderless - just like the internet, cryptocurrencies can go anywhere.
+- They're borderless.
+Just like the internet, cryptocurrencies can go anywhere.

-We're just at the beginning of the cryptocurrency age.
-Many currencies will come and go, some will become incredibly valuable, others might drop to zero.
+We're still right at the beginning of the cryptocurrency age.
+Many coins will come and go, and some will become incredibly valuable, while others might drop to zero.